DATA-DOG/go-sqlmock/README.md

 ## Contributions

 Feel free to open a pull request.
+Note, if you wish to contribute an extension to public (exported methods or types) - please open an issue before, to discuss whether these changes can be accepted.
+All backward incompatible changes are and will be treated cautiously

 ## License